rkajitani/IsoRefiner/README.md

 Above, IsoRefiner executes a workflow to refine transcript structures.
 Its subcommands are used internally. `reads.fastq` is a file of input long reads (FASTQ or FASTA, gzip allowed).
 Multiple files can be specified as space-delimited string (e.g., "reads_1.fastq reads_2.fastq"). `genome.fasta` and `ref_annot.gtf` are the reference genome and annotation, respectively.
 The number of threads (parallelization) is `32` in this command.
 Final result is `isorefiner_refined.gtf`.

 ## Workflow command usage
 The command below runs an end-to-end workflow, which uses [subcommands](#command-usage-for-each-step) internally.
 Although detailed parameters for internal steps can not be specified, it is convenient to run the workflow without preparing a complex shell-script.
+Intermediate files are in the directory named `isorefiner_{command}_work` (default) or `-d argument`, and a log file named `log.txt` is created in the same directory.
+#
 ### trans_struct_wf
-Workflow of trascript-structure refinment.
+Workflow of transcript-structure refinement.
 ```
 isorefiner trans_struct_wf [-h] -r [READS ...] -g GENOME -a REF_GTF [-o OUT_GTF] [-d WORK_DIR] [-t THREADS]